Art for Human Rights helps to spread the message of human rights ‘from the arteries to the capillaries’, to quote Seamus Heaney

 Art for Human Rights – a credo and not a cause.

-Art for Human Rights, which began as ‘Art for Amnesty’ in May 2002, was conceived from a belief born of the experience of its founder, barrister and life long human rights activist Bill Shipsey, that the work of artists could have an impactful benefit in promoting universal human rights.
-And could help human rights organisations amplify their message.
-It was initially purposed exclusively for Amnesty International but since the change of name in 2022 to ‘Art for Human Rights’ works potentially with all human rights defending and advancing organisations.
+Art for Human Rights, which began as ‘Art for Amnesty’ in May 2002, was conceived from a belief born of the experience of its founder, barrister and lifelong human rights activist Bill Shipsey, that the work of artists could have an impactful benefit in promoting universal human rights and help human rights organisations amplify their message.
+It was initially purposed exclusively for Amnesty International, but since the change of name in 2022 to ‘Art for Human Rights’, it works with all human rights defending and advancing organisations.

 The aim of Art for Human Rights was discussed by Bill Shipsey early on with one of our first and pre-eminent artist supporters, the late Nobel Laureate in Literature, Seamus Heaney.
 In his presentation speech for Vaclav Havel at the inaugural Ambassador of Conscience Award (which Bill Shipsey conceived in 2003 and Art for Amnesty organized thereafter) Seamus Heaney introduced Art for Human Rights to the audience in these terms: